daohoangson/flutter_widget_from_html/packages/core/README.md

 ## Extensibility

 This package implements widget building logic with high testing coverage to ensure correctness.
-It tries to render an optimal tree by using `RichText` with specific `TextStyle`, merging text spans together, showing images in sized box, etc. The idea is to build a solid foundation for apps to customize.
+It tries to render an optimal tree by using `RichText` with specific `TextStyle`, collapsing margins, proper whitespace handling, etc. The idea is to build a solid foundation for apps to customize.

 The [enhanced](https://pub.dev/packages/flutter_widget_from_html) package uses a custom `WidgetFactory` with pre-built mixins for easy usage: